-(Note 1) For information on how to connect the drive unit, refer to the drive unit's manual.
+(\1) For information on how to connect the drive unit, refer to the drive unit's manual.

-(1) For the connection of MITSUBISHI CNC machine operation panel, refer to "M800S/M80/E80 Series Connection and Setup Manual".
+(1) For details on connecting to the machine operation panel manufactured by Mitsubishi Electric, refer to "M800VS/M80V Series Connection and Setup Manual".